Algorithmic Collective Action in Machine Learning: Abstract

 \section{Abstract}

 We initiate a principled study of algorithmic collective action on digital platforms that deploy machine learning algorithms.
-We propose a simple theoretical model of a collective interacting with a firm’s learning algorithm.
+We propose a simple theoretical model of a collective interacting with a firm's learning algorithm.
 The collective pools the data of participating individuals and executes an algorithmic strategy by instructing participants how to modify their own data to achieve a collective goal.
-We investigate the consequences of this model in three fundamental learning-theoretic settings: the case of a nonparametric optimal learning algorithm, a parametric risk minimizer, and gradient-based optimization.
-In each setting, we come up with coordinated algorithmic strategies and characterize natural success criteria as a function of the collective’s size.
+We investigate the consequences of this model in three fundamental learning-theoretic settings: nonparametric optimal learning, parametric risk minimization, and gradient-based optimization.
+In each setting, we come up with coordinated algorithmic strategies and characterize natural success criteria as a function of the collective's size.
 Complementing our theory, we conduct systematic experiments on a skill classification task involving tens of thousands of resumes from a gig platform for freelancers.
 Through more than two thousand model training runs of a BERT-like language model, we see a striking correspondence emerge between our empirical observations and the predictions made by our theory.
-Taken together, our theory and experiments broadly support the conclusion that algorithmic collectives of exceedingly small fractional size can exert significant control over a platform’s learning algorithm.
+Taken together, our theory and experiments broadly support the conclusion that algorithmic collectives of exceedingly small fractional size can exert significant control over a platform's learning algorithm.